ianstormtaylor/slate/docs/reference/slate/block.md

 `Block.create(properties: Object) => Block`

-Create a block from a plain Javascript object of `properties`.
+Create a block from a plain JavaScript object of `properties`.

 ### `Block.createList`

 `Block.createList(array: Array) => List`

-Create a list of block nodes from a plain Javascript `array`.
+Create a list of block nodes from a plain JavaScript `array`.

 ### `Block.fromJSON`